 - FMB Cymru was formed.
 Previously South Wales was a region in its own right and North Wales was part of North West region.

 Jim Gilmour (FMB National President, 2012 - 2014) and David Croft (FMB National President, 2004 - 2006) outside David Croft House

 Brian Berry (FMB Chief Executive) and Richard Burr (FMB member and Great British Bake Off finalist)

-- Inspections for all new members were introduced in 2011, followed by inspections for all existing members beginning in 2014.
+- Inspections for all new members were introduced in 2011 with inspections for all existing members to follow, beginning in 2014.